-Over the years the wildlife in the UK has taken a bit of a battering as human activity continues to take their homes and food, pollutes them with pesticides and other harmful products and if they survive that we hunt and kill them.
+Over the years, the wildlife in the UK has taken a bit of a battering.
+Human activity continues to take their homes and food, pollutes them with pesticides and other harmful products and if they survive that we hunt and kill them.

 However all is not lost.
 Our gardens can provide a much needed sanctuary with benefits to our wildlife and to us as people.